cassina/commit-dude/CONTRIBUTING.md

 - You must run `make install` and make sure all tests pass before submitting a PR.
 - You must run `make build` and make sure all tests pass before submitting a PR.
 - You must run `make test` and make sure all tests pass before submitting a PR.
+- You should never skip tests but fix them following the best practices unless explicitly stated by the user.
 - You must run `make format` and make sure all tests pass before submitting a PR (this command refactors files automatically).
-- You should never skip tests but fix them following the best practices unless explicitly stated by the user.
+- You must use `make run` to get your commit message, this will actually run the Commit Dude CLI so it is a way to also test it out.

 ## 📋 Prerequisites
 - Python 3.10+